-The royal compartment includes The Queen’s and the Prince Consort’s studies, a dining salon, a lounge, the bedrooms and more.
-HM The Queen and HRH The Prince Consort have taken a personal interest in the interior design, the choice of furniture and general outfitting.
+The royal compartment includes The Queen’s and Prince Henrik’s studies, a dining salon, a lounge, the bedrooms and more.
+HM The Queen and HRH Prince Henrik have taken a personal interest in the interior design, the choice of furniture and general outfitting.
 The royal compartment contains furniture and fittings from the previous royal vessel from 1879.

 The Royal Yacht Dannebrog is an independent command administered by the Chief of HM The Queen’s Naval Household, who is a member of the Royal Household.
 Dannebrog’s full crew consists of 9 officers, 7 sergeants, 2 able seamen, 2nd class and 35 enlisted personnel, who are all specially-selected from the Navy.
 The officers are normally seconded for periods of two to four years, whereas the able seamen stay for just one summer.

 Since the flag was first hoisted in 1932, the yacht has travelled more than 400,000 nautical miles and visited most of the ports of Denmark, Greenland and the Faroe Islands.
 The yacht has also visited European ports, especially in France, and has been in the Mediterranean and the Caribbean seas.

 Dimensions of the Royal Yacht:

 Length: 78.43 m